kinkinluo/kinkinluo.github.io/_pages/about.md

 Hi！I am Longfei Luo, a third-year undergraduate student majoring in **Bioinformatics** at the School of Life Sciences, Soochow University.
 I am currently conducting research in the lab of **Professor Guang Hu**, Department of Bioinformatics and Computational Biology.

+My research interests lie in **AI for Life Sciences**, with particular focus on **AI-driven drug discovery (AIDD)**.
+I am broadly interested in developing computational models across both **molecular and network levels** to facilitate the understanding and design of effective therapeutics.

-My research interests lie in **AI for Life Sciences**, with a focus on the **theoretical modeling and application of graph neural networks (GNNs) in large-scale biological networks**.
-Specifically, I aim to develop systems-level models that characterize how drugs perturb complex biological networks, thereby revealing the mechanisms of drug action in a network-wide context.
+On the **molecular level**, I explore deep learning approaches for protein structure modeling and simulation.
+On the **systems level**, I focus on the **theoretical modeling and application of graph neural networks (GNNs) in large-scale biological networks**, aiming to capture how drugs perturb complex network structures and to uncover the underlying mechanisms of drug action.

+By integrating insights across these complementary layers, my long-term goal is to contribute to mechanism-based and data-driven strategies for **precision drug development**.

-Recent Research：Endotype-Oriented Drug Target Module Discovery
+🔬 Recent Research：Endotype-Oriented Drug Target Module Discovery
 ======

 Phenotypically distinct diseases may share common **molecular endotypes**, which opens the door to **endotype-based drug repositioning** [Zhou et al., *Trends Pharmacol Sci*, 2022](https://www.cell.com/trends/pharmacological-sciences/pdf/S0165-6147(21)00221-2.pdf).
 Instead of treating symptoms, this approach aims to identify shared biological mechanisms and repurpose existing drugs to target novel indications based on mechanism-level similarity.